Pimpri-Chinchwad: Parks

 Pimpri Chinchwad Science Park, Pune is one of the latest tourist attraction and activity based Science Centre of Pune region.
 The Science Centre houses Galleries on different themes of Science & Technology, Activity area, Inflatable Taramandal and an Auditorium.
-It also has an open air Science Park spread over 3.5acres.
+It also has an open air Science Park spread over 3.5 acres.
 Most of the exhibits in the science centre and science park are interactive in nature and visitors can explore science in an entertaining way.

 Recreation

 There are ten public swimming pools run by Pimpri-Chinchwad Municipal Corporation.
-Chapekar wada in Chinchwad Goan, the residence of the revolutionary Chapekar brothers has been restored and is now a memorial cum museum dedicated to their life and displays swords and weapons used by freedom fighters during the struggle for Indian independence.
+Chapekar wada in Chinchwadgaon, the residence of the revolutionary Chapekar brothers has been restored and is now a memorial cum museum dedicated to their life and displays swords and weapons used by freedom fighters during the struggle for Indian independence.

 Ramkrushna More Prekshagruha in Chinchwad, Acharya Atre Rangmandir in Sant Tukaramnagar, Ankushrao Landage Natyagruha in Bhosari, Nilu Phule Rangmandir in Sangvi are the auditoria in the city.
 There is a fort in Punawale that was built by and named after the Peshwa Minister Sardar Borge.
-The Vaishnodevi Temple in Pimpri attracts devotees from all over the city.
+There is also a Vaishno Devi Temple in Pimpri.